Babiana sambucina

 Babiana sambucina is a species of geophyte of 8-30 cm high that is assigned to the family Iridaceae.
 It has dense spikes of blue to violet-coloured, often fragrant flowers.
 There are two subspecies, B. sambucina subsp. longibracteata is restricted to a small area in the Northern Cape, B. sambucina subsp. sambucina grows in the Western Cape and Eastern Cape provinces of South Africa.
 Flowers are present in August and September.
+The typical subspecies is called sweet bobbejaantjie in English, and subsp. longibracteata is called sand sweet bobbejaantjie.

 Description

 Babiana sambucina is a plant that emerges from a globe-shaped corm within a fibrous covering and grows to 8-30 cm high.
 Each year it produces up to six, lance- to line-shaped, variably pleated, variably hairy leaf blades, at least silky at their base, which are at an angle with the leaf stalk and reach higher than the inflorescence.
 Each flower is subtended by two bracts, the outer bract 25-40 mm long, slightly larger than and clasping the inner bract.
 Both bracts are green with rust-brown tips.
 The inner bracts are forked only at the tips.
 Sometimes both bracts are merged at their base, surrounding the ovary.
 The lowest outer bract is enlarged and up to 6 cm long.

 The mostly intensely violet-scented (but sometimes scentless) flowers are clustered with few or several in dense spikes.
 The mirror-symmetrical perianth consists of six tepals that are merged into a narrow tube for 35-60 mm, funnel-shaped higher up and free near the top, the lobes 20-35 mm long and 5-12 mm wide and often overlapping even when fully open.
 The perianth does not form two obvious lips though and is blue to violet-coloured.
 The lower lateral tepals have a white marking in the middle that is offset by a clear or vague blue to carmine line around its perimeter and sometimes a splash of carmine down the middle.
 The three lower tepals may be merged up to 2 mm higher than the others.
 The three stamens are clustered at the dorsal side of the flower, have approximately straight filaments of 10-20 mm long and are topped by 7-10 mm whitish anthers.
 The ovary is hairless, and may be on a short stalk in the lowers flower of the inflorescence.
 The style branches into three arms opposite the lower two-thirds of the anthers.